Phoenix Couple’s Nanny Cam Catches Federal Agent Sniffing 3-Year-Old Girl’s Underwear

 The homeowner notified the Phoenix police.
 He also said that he increased the security in his home, fearing that the man might return with more serious intentions.

 “What if he comes back?
 What if he tries to hurt us or our daughter?
-What if he loses his job and has nothing else to lose?,” he said.
+What if he loses his job and has nothing else to lose?” he said.

-Moon did, indeed, lose his job, once the allegations reached his superiors with the U.S. Marshals.
-Moon, who had been with federal law enforcement for 24 years, was fired.
+Moon was fired after 24 years on the job in federal law enforcement, once the allegations reached his superiors in the U.S. Marshals office.

-Meanwhile, Phoenix police uncovered some other disturbing details about Moon, such as that he had “thrown out” his computer when he realized police were onto him, and that his Gmail account included a video of little girls doing gymnastics.
+Meanwhile, Phoenix police uncovered some other disturbing details about the agent, such as that he had “thrown out” his computer when he realized police were onto him, and that his Gmail account included a video of little girls doing gymnastics.

 Moon was charged with two counts of felony trespassing with sexual motivation.
-He later took a plea deal in which he pleaded guilty to misdemeanor trespassing.
+He later took a deal in which he pleaded guilty to misdemeanor trespassing.

-This week, Judge Katherine Cooper sentenced Moon to unsupervised probation.
-She said that Moon’s lack of prior criminal history, his years of service in federal law enforcement, and his military career were all mitigating factors in giving him the comparatively light sentence.
+This week, Judge Katherine Cooper sentenced him to unsupervised probation.
+She said that Moon’s lack of prior criminal history, his years of service in federal law enforcement, and his military career were all mitigating factors in giving him a comparatively light sentence.
 She also noted that Moon’s remorse was “sincere.”

 “This is by far the stupidest thing I’ve ever done in my life,” Moon admitted.